The Application Process (Lettings)

-By submitting this form, you are irrevocably asking Homesure to undertake credit & reference checks upon you, and your fellow tenants and/or occupants (if necessary), if you receive an ‘Acceptance in Principle/Offer of Rental Terms Accepted’ from us, and have paid the required fee.
+By submitting this form, you are irrevocably asking Homesure to undertake credit & reference checks upon you, and your fellow tenants and/or occupants (if necessary), if you receive an ‘Acceptance in Principle/Offer of Rental Terms Accepted’ from us, and have paid the required holding deposit.
 Please note that this is not a Tenancy Agreement.

 Terms and conditions

 Any Applicants in receipt of Local Housing Allowance (Housing Benefits/DSS) will only be accepted should the Council agree to pay these benefits directly to the Agent/Landlord.

 By providing the holding deposit*, you are agreeing to the Agent/Landlord pursuing credit and reference checks to ensure that the information provided by you on the Tenancy Application Form(s) (and Guarantor Application Form(s), (if applicable) is true and correct.

 If you are worried about your credit score/history, we suggest that you obtain an independent credit report, as your holding deposit is non-refundable even if you didn’t know that your credit score was unsatisfactory.